 Simon Magus and Cerinthus came on the scene about the same time Philo wrote about the Alexandrians.

 Alexandria was also the original home of the heretic Valentinus (who later went to Rome), and it seems like some of the leaders in Alexandria adopted some of his traits.
 The historian HOJ Brown noted:

 Alexandria was the home of the celebrated gnostic Valentinus.
 Valentinus adopted Philo's method of allegorical interpretation...For a time, Valentinus and his followers existed with the orthodox Christians of Alexandria.
 (Brown HOJ.
 Heresies: Heresy and Orthodoxy in the History of the Church.
 Hendrickson Publishers, Peabody (MA), 1988, p.
 86).

 Valentinus, even though condemned by Polycarp of Smyrna, when Polycarp visited Rome, ca. 155, was also tolerated by, and existed in, the Roman Church until at the 170s A.D. when he was finally put out after he had greatly influenced the church there.

-Speaking of Polycarp, in his famous Letter to the Philippians he uses essentially a literal, not allegorical approach to understanding scripture.
+In his famous Letter to the Philippians Polycarp uses essentially a literal, not allegorical approach to understanding scripture.
 The simple truth is that the actual early (prior to the third century) leaders of the church (outside of Alexandria), that the Roman Catholics consider non-heretical, did not try to promote an allegorical method of understanding scripture.
 But the heretics did.